Milton Keynes Council Privacy Statement

 If you provide information in confidence about another individual your personal details will not be disclosed unless the Council obtains your permission.
 There are exceptions to this such as court orders and protection of the public.

 How to see your records

-A fee of £10 per application is required before any searches can be made.
-The Council has 40 working days in which to provide the information as long as you or your representative has supplied sufficient information.
-You can apply to see a record by emailing email@example.com.
+The Council has 40 calendar days (from 25 May 2018 this will become 20 working days under new GDPR legislation) in which to provide the information as long as you or your representative has supplied sufficient information.

 Use of your NHS Number in Adult Social Care